-The source of TP for Birch Lake is primarily runoff from the subwatershed.
+The source of TP for Birch Lake is primarily runoff from the subwatershed, as illustrated in Figure 1.
 Many TP sources are anthropogenic, including waste (primarily animal/avian), soil erosion, SSTS, and stormwater runoff (Birch Lake SLMP).
-The contribution by the three catchments is summarized in Table 8.
+The contribution by the three catchments is summarized in Error!
+Reference source not found.